Resources

 Understanding Your Planting Zone

-Choosing The Right Seed Mix for Your Area
+Choosing The Right Wildflower Seed Mix

 You may be thinking that once you know your area's hardiness zone, you're ready to start planting wildflowers in your backyard garden.
 Not so fast!